allaway/ra2-docker-demo/README.md

 # RA2 Docker Demo

-The purpose of this repository is to provide a template for creating a Docker image for submission to this challenge, and to provide information about required components of your Docker image for it to be scored correctly.
+The purpose of this repository is to provide a template for creating a Docker image for submission to this challenge, and to discuss the required components of your Docker image for it to be pass validation and be scored.

 ## Basic Requirements